An organic green grass lawn, photo courtesy Alan Bridge

 Ads we feature have been independently selected and reviewed.
 If you make a purchase using the links included, we may earn a meager commission, which helps support the site.
 We thank you in advance.

-Its very easy to go green in your garden.
+Its very easy to go green (pun intended) in your garden.
 A few basic changes, even made incrementally, can stop your garden being a drain on the environment and help it support your local eco-system.
 From mulching and composting to using tools such as Ryobi electric mowers, here are some simple steps you can implement right away.

 Composting is simple and very beneficial.
-You can compost kitchen waste, garden clippings, and other garden waste, including leaves.
+You can compost kitchen waste (not animal products), garden clippings, and other garden waste, including leaves.
 This compost can become a natural food for your plants and will enrich your soil.
 It also reduces the amount of waste you are sending to a landfill.
 And consider; you will be saving money!

 Use Organic Pesticides, Herbicides and Fertilizers

-Gardeners can resist the urge to use chemicals to kill pests and unwanted plants and to help their other plants grow faster and stronger and increase vegetable and fruit yields at the same time.
+Gardeners can and should resist the urge to use chemicals to kill pests and unwanted plants and to help their other plants grow faster and stronger and increase vegetable and fruit yields at the same time.

 These chemicals are not at all natural and do harm the natural balance in the ecosystem.
 For example, only about 3% of the bugs in your garden are pests, but pesticides will kill 99% of the bugs, including beneficial insects, that come into contact with it.
 It will decimate earthworms as well and then your soil will have to be aerated by hand.
 That's a lot of work.